stevewithington/muracms-integration/display_objects/app2/README.md

 # Instructions for app2

-* Copy the following method and paste into the Site's `eventHandler.cfc`
+* Copy the following method and paste into the SITE `eventHandler.cfc`
 ```
 public any function onSite404($, event) {
 	var local = {};